newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/pharmacy-cds.md

 * Schedule(s) of CDS
 * Pharmacy permit number
 * Name, address, and telephone number of the person who has administrative or managerial responsibility for the registered location
 * Name, address, and telephone number of the `registered agent|registered-agent` (if a corporation) or the name and address of the New Jersey resident responsible for receiving and handling legal paperwork
 * Signed attestation (included in application)
 * Applicable fees paid, once the NJ DCU has sent an invoice

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="informational" }

-As a pharmacy, you must register with the [New Jersey Prescription Monitoring Program](https://www.njconsumeraffairs.gov/pmp/Pages/register.aspx) after receiving your CDS registration number.
+As a pharmacy, you must register with the [New Jersey Prescription Monitoring Program](https

 :::